 Nomination fee £50.
-This is not transferrable to another mare except by our prior permission and is non-refundable unless in exceptional circumstances.
+This secures a pace on the stallion's list.
+It is not transferrable to another mare except by our prior permission and is non-refundable unless in exceptional circumstances.
 It is transferrable to another of our stallions, but the timing of the mare's visit must dovetail with pre-existing bookings for that stallion.
 It is certainly non-refundable once any covering attempt has been made.

 Quarantine £15 per day.

 “Special arrangements” and hard feed costed individually;